 What causes fibromyalgia?

-There are many speculations about the causes of Fibromyalgia.
 Researchers suggest that being a complex syndrome it cannot be caused by a single event but from a combination of many physical and emotional stressors.
 Some researchers believe that it is caused by reduced level of serotonin (neurotransmitter) leads to reduced pain threshold and anxiety.
 Increased levels of substance P may cause increased pain sensitivity.
-Some studies link fibromyalgia to sudden brain and spinal cord injury.
+Some studies also link fibromyalgia to sudden brain and spinal cord injury.

-Chronic stress may be an important precipitating factor as fibromyalgia is frequently seen in people with stress related disorders such as chronic fatigue syndrome, irritable bowel syndrome and depression.
+Chronic stress may be an important precipitating factor as fibromyalgia is frequently seen in people with stress related disorders such as chronic fatigue syndrome, irritable bowel syndrome, diverticulitis and depression.

 There is an association seen between fibromyalgia and gluten sensitivity.
 Also patients have seen improvements in their symptoms by eliminating gluten from their diet.

-Although there is no cure for fibromyalgia, simple management and treatment can relieve most of its painful symptoms.
-A multidisciplinary fibromyalgia pain management approach should include medications, patient education, yoga asana stretches, breath-work, regular gentle low impact exercise and cognitive behavior therapy.
+Although there is no cure, simple management and treatment can relieve most of its painful symptoms.
+A multidisciplinary pain management approach should include medications, patient education, yoga asana stretches, breathing exercises, regular gentle low impact exercise and cognitive behavior therapy.

 CBT along with exercises has proved to be effective in some sufferers.
 It helps in improving mood and self-efficacy or coping with pain and fatigue.

-Yoga is a great antidote to stress, which can exacerbate fibromyalgia symptoms, says Camilleri.
-Most of the yoga posture involves stretching of muscle tissue which improves circulation to the affected tissue reduces tension, inflammation and pain.
+Yoga is a great antidote to stress, which can exacerbate fibromyalgia symptoms.
+Most of the hatha yoga posture involves stretching of muscle tissues and fascia, which improves circulation to the affected tissue thereby reducing tension, inflammation and pain.